Botox for Crows Feet

 Is there any downtime from Botox for crow’s feet?

-One of the greatest advantages of Botox treatment is that the procedure is able to erase wrinkles and reverse signs of aging without the need for any downtime or recovery time.
-Botox treatment is quick to perform and patients can immediately return to their regularly scheduled activities following their appointment.
-While some patients may experience slight bruising, as is a risk with any injectable, these side effects are mild and will resolve on their own within 48 hours of receiving treatment.
-Botox treatments for facial wrinkles are often referred to as “lunchtime treatments” as the process is so fast and simple!
+One of the greatest advantages of Botox treatment is that the procedure can erase fine lines and reverse signs of aging without downtime.
+Botox treatment is quick, and patients can immediately return to their regularly scheduled activities following their appointment.
+However, to prevent swelling and achieve optimal results, patients should remain upright for four hours after Botox injections and refrain from strenuous exercise for 24 hours.
+While some patients may experience side effects such as mild swelling or bruising, as is a risk with any injectable, these side effects are mild and will resolve within 48 hours of treatment.
+Botox treatments for facial wrinkles are often called “lunchtime cosmetic treatments” as the process is fast and straightforward!

 Where is Botox injected for crow’s feet?

-To know where to inject Botox for crow’s feet, one should always seek the advice of an expert in Botox injection.
-Dr. Green typically uses an ultra-fine needle to inject a small dosage of Botox into the muscle surrounding the eye, targeting the orbicularis-oculi.
-This injection site blocks the nerve signals to the muscles that cause crow’s feet, relaxing those small muscles in the treatment area, and creating smooth, youthful skin surrounding the eyes.
+To know precisely where to inject Botox to reduce the appearance of crow’s feet, one should always seek the advice of an expert in Botox injections, such as board-certified dermatologist Dr. Michele Green.
+Dr. Green typically uses an ultra-fine needle to inject a small dosage of Botox into the facial muscle surrounding the eye, targeting the orbicularis-oculi.
+This injection site blocks the nerve signals to the facial muscles that cause crow’s feet, relaxing those small muscles and limiting muscle contractions in the treatment area to create smooth, youthful skin in the eye area.
+When too much Botox is used or injected too deeply, unwanted side effects, including a droop, can occur.
+To guarantee ideal cosmetic results and limit the potential of encountering unwanted side effects, it is critical to have Botox treatment with an experienced injector.

 How many units of Botox for crow’s feet?

-How many units of Botox for crow’s feet and forehead?
+How many units of Botox for crow’s feet and forehead lines?

-When patients as about the number of units necessary for crow’s feet and forehead lines, the answer is: it depends.
-There are many factors that go into determining the number of units necessary, including the size of the treatment area, the severity of the wrinkles, and the patient’s own aesthetic goals.
-When it comes to treating crow’s feet, Dr. Green recommends 5-15 units of Botox per eye and in the forehead, 10-50 units.
-Dr. Green is well known for her less-is-more approach to Botox treatment, that allows patients to see the effects of the treatment without “freezing” their face.
-Dr. Green will make an examination of the treatment area and then determine the number of units of Botox that will be best to treat you.
+When patients ask about the number of units of Botox necessary for crow’s feet and forehead lines, the answer is: it depends.
+Many factors go into determining the number of units of Botox necessary, including the size of the treatment area, the severity of the wrinkles, and the patient’s own aesthetic goals.
+When treating crow’s feet, Dr. Green recommends 5-15 units of Botox per eye and 10-50 units of Botox in the forehead.
+Dr. Green is well known for her less-is-more approach to facial rejuvenation and Botox treatment, allowing patients to observe and enjoy the effects of Botox without completely “freezing” their faces.
+Dr. Green will examine the treatment area and then determine the number of units of Botox that will be best to treat you while still allowing for dynamic movement and the ability to make all of your facial expressions.

-The exact number of units of Botox necessary for effectively treating crow’s feet is dependent on the needs of each individual patient.
-In order to eliminate the appearance of fine lines around the eyes without completely ‘freezing’ the area, Dr. Green will physically evaluate the anatomy of the eye area and the severity of the wrinkles to determine the number of units needed.
-Every individual patient presents with their own unique skin concerns and needs, and the number of units of Botox that is ‘enough’ for one patient may be too little or too much for appropriately treating another patient.
-It is important to consult with a board-certified cosmetic dermatologist, such as Dr. Green, who has the expertise and experience required to customize your Botox injection treatment so that you can achieve your ideal, natural-looking cosmetic results.
+The exact number of units of Botox necessary for effectively treating crow’s feet depends on each patient’s particular needs.
+To eliminate the appearance of fine lines around the eyes without completely ‘freezing’ the area, Dr. Green will physically evaluate the anatomy of the eye area and the severity of the facial lines to determine the number of units of Botox needed.
+Every individual patient presents with unique skin concerns and needs, and the number of Botox units that are ‘enough’ for one patient may be too little or too much for appropriately treating another patient.
+It is essential to consult with a board-certified cosmetic dermatologist, such as Dr. Green, who has the expertise and experience required to customize your Botox injection treatment so that you can achieve your ideal, natural-looking cosmetic results.

 What is the best age to start having Botox treatment?

-In the past, Botox has been popular amongst those who were interested in rejuvenating their look and preserving their youth, but were looking for a less permanent adjustment than something a plastic surgeon might offer.
-Today, Botox has been proven to be a flexible, reliable option for those seeking to reduce the signs of aging at any age.
-Since fine lines, such as crow’s feet around the eyes and forehead wrinkles are formed from dynamic muscle movement, the use of Botox early on will prevent this movement and prevent wrinkle formation.
+In the past, Botox has been popular amongst those interested in rejuvenating their look and preserving their youth yet looking for a less permanent adjustment than a plastic surgeon might offer.
+Today, Botox has been proven to be a flexible, reliable cosmetic treatment option for those seeking to reduce the signs of aging at any age.
+Since fine lines, such as crow’s feet at the corners of the eyes and forehead lines, are formed from repeated facial expressions, using preventative Botox early on will limit this muscle contraction, preventing wrinkle formation.

-Preventative Botox treatment starting with patients in their 30’s has become a popular, easy, and noninvasive way for patients to keep looking young and wrinkle-free as they age, as Botox’s ability to relax targeted muscles not only reduces the appearance of fine lines and wrinkles, but also can prevent those lines from forming in the first place.
-Contact the office today to learn more about using Botox as a preventative measure, as well as what treatment plan will best fit your skincare needs.
+Preventative Botox treatment, starting with patients in their mid-twenties and early thirties, has become a popular, easy, and noninvasive way to keep looking young and wrinkle-free as they age.
+Botox’s ability to relax targeted facial muscles reduces the appearance of existing fine lines and wrinkles.
+It is also great for preventing those fine lines from forming in the first place.
+Contact the private dermatology office of Dr. Michele Green today to learn more about using Botox as a preventative measure and what cosmetic treatment plan will best fit your skincare needs.

 How does Botox compare to other neuromodulators for crow’s feet treatment?

-Botox, Dysport, Xeomin, Daxxify, and Jeuveau all share botulinum toxin type A as the driving mechanism behind their success; they simply differ in their accessory proteins and final make-up.
-Each has a unique advantage and varying locations for which they are FDA-approved to treat wrinkles.
-Each of these neurotoxins, when used to treat crow’s feet, last three to four months in duration.
+Botox, Dysport, Xeomin, Daxxify, and Jeuveau all share botulinum toxin type A as the driving mechanism behind their success; they differ in their accessory proteins and final makeup.
+Each injectable treatment offers a unique advantage and is associated with varying treatment locations for which they are FDA-approved to treat wrinkles.
+Each of these neurotoxins, when used to treat crow’s feet, lasts three to four months.

-Xeomin – Xeomin is comprised of the active ingredient incobotulinumtoxinA and, similarly to Botox, is FDA approved to treat frown lines, blepharospasm, cervical dystonia, and upper lip spasticity.
-Xeomin is a unique neuromodulator that in fact does not have accessory proteins; it’s botulinum toxin in a pure form, and therefore can be an excellent treatment option for those who have developed any resistance to Botox or Dysport, which can occur over time with those who regularly use either of these treatments.
+Xeomin – Xeomin comprises the active ingredient incobotulinumtoxinA and, similarly to Botox, is FDA-approved to treat frown lines, blepharospasm, cervical dystonia, and upper lip spasticity.
+Xeomin is a unique neuromodulator that does not have accessory proteins; it’s botulinum toxin in a pure form and, therefore, can be an excellent treatment option for those who have developed any resistance to Botox or Dysport, which can occur over time with those who regularly use either of these treatments.

-Dysport – While Botox injections consist of onabotulinumtoxinA, Dysport is made of abobotulinumtoxinA and is FDA approved to specifically treat the glabellar lines, or the “11 wrinkles” that form in between the eyebrows when you furrow your brow.
-Dysport is less concentrated than Botox and, as such, requires a greater number of units to achieve a similar affect, however, the molecules that make up Dysport are smaller than those of Botox, meaning the effects of the treatment can be seen after as few as 3 days.
+Dysport – While Botox injections consist of onabotulinumtoxinA, Dysport is made of abobotulinumtoxinA and is FDA-approved to specifically treat the glabellar lines, or the “11 wrinkles” that form in between the eyebrows when you furrow your brow.
+Dysport is less concentrated than Botox and, as such, requires a greater number of units to achieve a similar effect.
+However, the molecules that make up Dysport are smaller than those of Botox, meaning the effects of the treatment can be seen after as few as three days.

-Jeuveau – Created by the company Evolus, Jeuveau is comprised of prabotulinumtoxinA-xvfs and is FDA approved for cosmetic purposes to treat glabellar lines.
-Jeuveau lasts for the same amount of time as Botox and effects show themselves at the same rate – within 2 weeks after receiving treatment.
-The procedure differs in that Jeuveau employs a proprietary technology known as “Hi-Pure,” which purifies the ingredients in the injection to improve the safety of the procedure.
+Jeuveau – Created by the company Evolus, Jeuveau comprises prabotulinumtoxinA-xvfs and is FDA-approved for cosmetic purposes to treat glabellar lines.
+Jeuveau lasts the same amount of time as Botox, and effects show themselves at the same rate – within two weeks after receiving treatment.
+The procedure differs in that Jeuveau employs a proprietary technology known as “Hi-Pure,” which purifies the ingredients in the injection to improve the procedure’s safety.

-Daxxify – Daxxify, as known as DAXI or daxibotulinumtoxinA is the newest of the neuromodulators to enter the market and boasts of a particular longevity.
+Daxxify – Daxxify, known as DAXI or daxibotulinumtoxinA, is the newest of the neuromodulators to enter the market and boasts of particular longevity.
 While all other neuromodulator competitors last for 3-4 months, Daxxify has been shown to last 6-9 months, which could revolutionize dynamic wrinkle treatment.
-The secret to Daxxify’s longevity is the use of a Peptide Exchange and the treatment is currently FDA approved to treat glabellar lines.
+The secret to Daxxify’s longevity is using a Peptide Exchange, which is currently FDA-approved to treat glabellar lines.

 Can you use Dysport to treat crow’s feet?

-While Botox is the only neuromodulator treatment that is specifically FDA approved to treat crow’s feet, Dysport, Xeomin, Jeuveau, and Daxxify can all be used in an off-label capacity to treat crow’s feet.
-Off-label simply means that while the treatment is not FDA approved for that specific purpose, it is still safe and effective when performed by an expert, board certified dermatologist, such as Dr. Green.
-When seeking an off-label treatment, be sure to consult an experienced injector in order to avoid any potential damage.
+While Botox is the only neuromodulator treatment specifically FDA-approved to treat crow’s feet, Dysport, Xeomin, Jeuveau, and Daxxify can all be used in an off-label capacity to treat crow’s feet.
+Off-label means that while the treatment is not FDA-approved for that specific purpose, it is still safe and effective when performed by an expert, board-certified dermatologist, such as Dr. Green.
+When seeking an off-label treatment, consult an experienced injector to avoid any potential damage.

 What other eye rejuvenation procedures can you combine with Botox?